Bonsli/ML2_ExamProject_CarClassifier/README_Application_Procedure.md

     Run button in VSCode while bein in `calculation.py`.

 3. The script will output the accuracy comparison between human responses and the model's predictions and generate a bar chart for visual comparison.

-## Detailed Steps for Each Component

-### Conclusion

-This README provides a comprehensive guide to setting up, running, and understanding the Car Brand Classification project.
-Follow the steps outlined to replicate the project, from data collection to model training and validation.

-## Repository

-Include the link to the project repository and any additional instructions for running the code here.
-For example: